kjugi/meeting-app-unit-tests-playground/README.md

 - Both side component testing

 ## Other topics which are not ready yet:
+5.1.
+Split factory functions from store and app to separate files and import when necessary.
+Build one huge factory function with all needed params to split
 6. Snapshot testing
 7. Testing vuex store actions and mutations